-$$T'{\text{sys}} = \frac{T{\text{h}} - T{\text{CMB}}}{P{\text{b}}/P{c} - 1}.$$ (2.25)
+$$T'{\rm sys} = \frac{T{\rm h} - T{\rm CMB}}{P{\rm h}/P{\rm c} - 1}.$$ (2.24)

 During this derivation we have neglected the effect of ground spillover.
 However, a very similar argument can be made to take this into account as well, and if we also assume that the ground has the same physical temperature as the calibration vane and the atmosphere, the result is exactly the same as in Eq.
-2.25 with the effective system temperature, $T'{\rm sys}$, now taking into account both the effect of the atmosphere and the ground spill.
+2.24 with the effective system temperature, $T'{sys}$ , now taking into account both the effect of the atmosphere and the ground spill.
 Note that whenever the temperature of the system, atmosphere etc. is mentioned elsewhere in this thesis, we are referring to the effective temperatures, not the physical ones.

-2.6.2 Jupiter calibration
+2.5.2 Jupiter calibration

 We do periodic Jupiter observations for calibration and pointing correction.
 By fitting a Gaussian beam to these observations we can measure the antenna temperature of Jupiter.
+These measurements can be compared to model expectations depending on the current distance to Jupiter.
+This work is led by Stuart Harper in the Manchester group.